 Meanwhile, the stand mixer's large, open balloon whisk and higher wattage mean more volume in whipped cream and meringue, compared to what you'll get from the relatively narrow beaters of a hand mixer.
 Due to those issues of wattage and beater shape, there are many projects hand mixers simply can't tackle, like homemade marshmallows, nougat, and my whole-egg ladyfingers.

-If you're shopping for a machine, my only recommendation is the KitchenAid Pro.
+If you're shopping for a machine, my only recommendation is the KitchenAid Pro stand mixer.
 Between its powerful motor and solid-metal gears, there's simply no better model.

 Stainless Steel Sauciers